 Here at the Almanac, we have long believed that solar activity can influence weather here on Earth.
-Sunspot numbers have reached their lowest level in 5 years.
+We are now in Solar Cycle 24, which has seen very low solar activity thus far.
 Learn more about solar activity—and why it matters.

 What is Solar Activity?